 A typical radio proposal would include special terms specific to the radio advertising industry, as well as pricing for selected spots per week, timing, the length of the spots and other entitlements.
 The terms may be different across countries, but some terms such as spots, rate, cost, morning drive time, evening drive time, frequency and net reach are basically the same.

-Under the terms that your radio station uses before agreeing to the costs indicated in the proposal and endorsing it.
+Understand the terms that your radio station uses before agreeing to the costs indicated in the proposal and endorsing it.

 Factors Affecting the Costs of Radio Ad Spots